kadimetla/doc-adk-training/training/module02-environment-setup/lab-solution.md

     if __name__ == "__main__":
         asyncio.run(main())
     ```
-3. Run the script from your terminal (make sure your virtual environment is still active):
+3. Run the script from your terminal:
     ```shell
     python verify_setup.py
     ```
-    If everything is set up correctly, you should see two success messages.
+    If everything is set up correctly, you should see a success message and a response from the LLM.

 ### Troubleshooting

-If you encountered issues, here are some common solutions:

-*   **`python3: command not found` or `python: command not found`**:
-    *   This means Python is not installed or not available in your system's PATH.
-Please download and install it from the [official Python website](https://www.python.org/downloads/).
+*   **Authentication Errors:** Double-check that your `.env` file is correctly formatted and that the API key or project details are correct.
+Ensure there are no extra spaces or characters.
+*   **`google-adk: command not found`**: Your virtual environment is likely not active.
+Make sure you see `(.venv)` at the start of your terminal prompt.

-*   **`gcloud: command not found`**:
-    *   The Google Cloud CLI is not installed.
+*   **`gcloud: command not found`**: The Google Cloud CLI is not installed.
 Follow the official instructions to [install the Google Cloud CLI](https://cloud.google.com/sdk/docs/install).

-*   **Permissions error during `pip install`**:
-    *   This most likely means your virtual environment is **not active**.
-Make sure you see `(.venv)` at the start of your terminal prompt.
-If not, re-run the activation command for your operating system.

-*   **`pip freeze > requirements.txt` creates an empty file**:
-    *   Ensure your virtual environment is active.
-If it is, run `pip install google-adk` again to ensure the package is installed in the correct environment.

 ### Lab Summary

 Congratulations!
 You have successfully:
 *   Created and activated an isolated Python virtual environment.
-*   Installed the Google ADK package and saved your dependencies.
+*   Installed the Google ADK and other necessary packages.
-*   Authenticated your machine with Google Cloud.
+*   Configured your authentication using a `.env` file.
 *   Verified that your environment is ready for agent development.

-Your development environment is now ready.
-In the next module, you will use this setup to create and run your very first AI agent.